Explainer: Western sanctions on banks only scratch surface of Fortress Russia

 Register now for FREE unlimited access to Reuters.com

-It means Russian bankers or their Western counterparts with exposures to the country won't be losing much sleep.

-Here's how the banks are being targeted and which measures might hit harder:
+Here's a rundown of how sanctions announced so far impact banks and investors and which measures might hit harder:

 WHAT HAS BEEN ANNOUNCED SO FAR?

-European foreign ministers agreed to sanction 27 individuals and entities, including banks financing Russian decision-makers and operations in the breakaway territories.
+European foreign ministers earlier in the week agreed to sanction 27 individuals and entities, including banks financing Russian decision-makers and operations in the breakaway territories.

-The package of sanctions also includes all members of the lower house of the Russian parliament who voted in favour of the recognition of the breakaway regions. read more
+The package of sanctions also included all members of the lower house of the Russian parliament who voted in favour of the recognition of the breakaway regions. read more

-The lenders are relatively small and only Promsvyazbank is on the Russian central bank's list of systemically important credit institutions.
+The lenders were relatively small and only military bank Promsvyazbank is on the Russian central bank's list of systemically important credit institutions.

-Bank Rossiya is already under U.S. sanctions from 2014 for its close ties to Kremlin officials.
+Bank Rossiya was already under U.S. sanctions from 2014 for its close ties to Kremlin officials.

 WHAT WILL THE IMPACT BE?